-- Acting as lead counsel to Satmex (currently owned by Eutelsat) for more than 10 years in an investment arbitration proceeding against the Mexican government before ICSID for breach of provisions under the Mexico-France Bilateral Investment Treaty.
+- Acted as lead counsel to Eutel’s Satmex for more than 10 years in an investment arbitration proceeding against the Mexican government before ICSID for breach of several provisions under the Mexico-France bilateral investment treaty.

-- Secured victory for one of the largest US investors in Colombia in a nine-party ICC arbitration involving the construction of a railway line.
+- Secured a victory for Drummond in a nine-party ICC arbitration involving the construction of a railway in Colombia.

-- Advising a mining development company with respect to an international arbitration filed against Colombia concerning the prevention of mining activities in a protected area despite the existence of mining titles before the area was protected.
+- Advising a precious metals exploration and mining development company Eco Oro Minerals with respect to an international arbitration filed against Colombia concerning the prevention of mining activities in a protected area despite the existence of mining titles before the area was protected.

 Luis O’Naghten; Diego Durán de la Vega

-- Representing Italian-owned company Campos de Peséin a multihundred-million dollar investor-State dispute against Panama regarding the expropriation and destruction of an ethanol plant investment.
+- Representing Italian company Campos de Pesé in a multihundred-million dollar investor-state dispute against Panama regarding the expropriation and destruction of an investment in an ethanol plant.

-- Representing IBT Group in a dispute with the Republic of Panama regarding the construction of a penitential facility.
+- Representing IBT Group in a disputeregarding the construction of a prison facility in Panama.

 Skadden, Arps, Slate, Meagher & Flom LLP